 Odin in the World

 Odin currently serves as managing editor for the Stonecoast Review.
 Previously, Odin served as the senior editor for the literary magazine Duende before leaving to pursue a Masters degree from the internationally-lauded Stonecoast writing program.
 Duende is dedicated to exploring diverse and unrecognized voices from around the world, especially engaging with overlooked minorities.

 For six years, Odin directed the audio-video department for the Pacific Zen Institute, a West Coast-based Buddhist organization.

 He currently holds a BFA in Creative Writing from Goddard College.

 In 2017 Odin joined the advisory board for the nonprofit Socrates Cafe/Democracy Cafe, an international organization spearheading work related to democracy and the development of open societies.

 Odin regularly volunteers for the Office of Letters and Light, the non-profit responsible for the National Novel Writing Month event.
 As a Municipal Liaison, Odin has helped to foster a stronger writing community within his county.

 Odin is a year-round volunteer for the Science Fiction and Fantasy Writers of America.
-In 2020, he worked on the 2020 Nebula Awards as a member of the tech support team, the 2020 Surrey International Writing Conference, and managed the tech team for the 2020 World Fantasy Convention.
+He helped run the 2020 Nebula Awards tech support team, the 2020 Surrey International Writing Conference, and managed the tech team for the 2020 World Fantasy Convention.